 - i.
 IBUs shall have a policy on interest rates on deposits (Interest rate framework) duly approved by the Governing body of the IBU. - ii.
 The interest rates offered shall be reasonable, consistent, transparent and available for supervisory review/scrutiny as and when required. - iii.
-Deposits with negative interest rate may be offered subject to compliance with the requirements of the Interest rate framework, approved by the Governing body of the IBU. - iv.
-IBUs may grant advances only against term deposits maintained with itself, its Banking Company or foreign branch of the Banking Company of the IBU.
+Deposits with negative interest rate may be offered subject to compliance with the requirements of the Interest rate framework, approved by the Governing body of the IBU. - IBUs may grant advances only against term deposits maintained with itself, its Banking Company or foreign branch of the Banking Company of the IBU.
 Interest rate on such advances shall be part of the Interest rate framework. - v.
 No interest shall be paid on deposits held in current accounts. - vi.
 IBUs are free to determine the interest rate on Savings accounts, manner of calculation of such interest, periodicity of credit of such interest and other related matters.

 - vii.
 IBUs are free to determine the interest rate on Term Deposits/Notice Deposits and offer differential rates on term deposits based on factors like tenor of deposits, size of deposits, availability of premature withdrawal option etc. - viii.
-All term deposits accepted from individual clients shall have premature withdrawal facility. - ix.
+All term deposits accepted from individual clients (other than individual clients classified as "professional clients" under the IFSCA Client classification requirements) shall have premature withdrawal facility. - ix.
 IBUs shall frame their own policies regarding interest on premature withdrawal of Term Deposits, interest on overdue Term deposits and penalty on premature withdrawal of Term deposits - x.
 Interest rate on Floating rate deposits shall be linked to a directly observable and transparent market determined external benchmark.